 15. Switzerland reduced its heroin death rate by 64% by legalizing it.

 The addicts are registered in the local hospital and they regularly get their dosage from the physician in charge.
 The country legalized prescription heroin in 1994 and heroin statistics show Switzerland has had zero cases of legal heroin overdose since then.
 HIV infections have dropped by 84% as well.

-18. Based on cocaine statistics, the number of deaths caused by the drug rose by 20% in 2017.
+17. Based on the cocaine addiction rate, the number of deaths caused by the drug rose by 26.5%.

 Alcohol Abuse Statistics